liujjpp/nlp-proj3/README.md

 ```
 ### Running the project
 To start chatting with the rasa bot, run `rasa shell`, otherwise to retrain the rasa bot using modified data from `/data/*`, run `rasa train`.

+Keep in mind to also run `rasa run actions` in a separate tab within your virtualenv so the custom actions for retrieving the recipe and parsing entities from user messages for custom responses are active.
+The command creates a webserver on port `5055` and listens for calls to `/webhook` by the bot to perform the custom actions.